-No. The EPP would submit one application.
-As a reminder, the teacher residency route is a new route to certification, alongside the traditional and alternative routes, and can be offered across all program types.
+REVISED: No. The EPP would submit one application.
+As a reminder, the teacher residency route is a new route to certification, alongside the traditional and alternative routes, and can be offered across all program types, university and non-university.

 If an EPP is approved for the teacher residency preparation route, do all candidates enrolled in the program need to complete the residency route, or can the EPP continue to offer other preparation routes as well?